Yvonne Clark: Research

 Apollo Lunar Sample Return Container (ALSRC) aluminum box with a triple seal.

 Clark spent many summers at Frankford Arsenal researching recoilless weapons in the Dynamic Analysis Branch.
 There, she researched the movements of missiles and rockets.
 In the summer of 1963 Clark was hired to work for NASA at the George C. Marshall Air and Space Flight Center in Huntsville, Alabama, where she investigated the cause of hot spots identified in Saturn V engines.
 She then spent a summer at the NASA Manned Spacecraft Center in Houston, helping design the Apollo Lunar Sample Return Containers used on Apollo 11 that Neil Armstrong used to bring moon samples back to Earth.
 The research focused on ensuring the materials used to make the container would be able to withstand the extreme temperature differences of the moon while maintaining the ambient pressure of the moon as to not change any properties of the samples.

 Clark did further research that discovered methods for revitalizing and modernizing part of the inner city through the Westinghouse's Defense and Space Center in Baltimore, Maryland.
 As of the 1990s, her research focused on refrigerants.
 She served as the main investigator for the research project "Experimental Evaluation of the Performance of Alternative Refrigerants in Heat Pump Cycles," funded by the Department of Energy's Oak Ridge National Laboratory.
 Clark was also the student division team leader for the NASA funded project at TSU called the Center for Automated Space Science.

 Personal life

 Yvonne Clark is known for her achievements as an engineer and teacher, her family attribute some of her exceptional ability to persevere through adversity or her "rhino skin" to growing up with a congenital stutter.

 Yvonne Young married William F. Clark Jr., a biochemistry teacher at Meharry Medical College, in 1955.
 Her husband was originally from Raleigh, North Carolina.
 They had a son in 1956 and a daughter in 1968.
 Her daughter, Carol Lawson, interviewed Clark for the Society of Women Engineers in 2007.
+Clark's granddaughter, Paris Lawson, is a sideline reporter for the Oklahoma City Thunder.
 Yvonne Young Clark died at her home in Nashville on January 27, 2019.